 International Tour, 2016 – 2017

-“Still a phenomenon after ten years in the West End” (The Daily Telegraph) and already the 17th longest running show in West End theatre history, the London production premiered on 27 September 2006 (with previews from 7 September) and has now played over 4000 performances at the Apollo Victoria Theatre.
-Wicked has been hailed as “one of the greatest musicals of our time” (Daily Mail); “a magical adventure that casts its spell on young and old” (Metro) and “the biggest new musical London has seen in years” (BBC London News).
+“Still a phenomenon after twelve years in the West End” (The Daily Telegraph) and already the 14th longest running show in West End theatre history, the London production premiered on 27 September 2006 (with previews from 7 September) and has now played over 5000 performances at the Apollo Victoria Theatre.
+Wicked has been hailed as “a magical adventure that casts its spell on young and old” (Metro) and “the biggest new musical London has seen in years” (BBC London News).

 Wicked is the winner of two coveted Olivier Audience Awards, an Evening Standard Theatre Award; a Visit London Gold Award; and nine WhatsOnStage Awards including Best West End Show (twice) and Best New Musical.
 More recently, Wicked has been named as London’s No.1 Long-Running Show by BritishTheatre.com, awarded a Certificate of Excellence by Trip Advisor® and is the first ever UK stage production to earn coveted Reader Recommendations from Good Housekeeping and Cosmopolitan magazines.